 “You’re coming to learn how to develop into an adult and this is going to be the education that you’ll have that makes you either a failure or a success.”

 The Veterans' Lounge is located in EJ Brown, room 201.
 This space offers comfortable lounge furniture, refrigerator, microwave, and several computers.
 This room is accessible through a key code so only veteran/military service students and faculty/staff have access.

 SALUTE was established in 2009 through funding from ACE/Wal-Mart Success for Veterans Grant at Colorado State University.
 It is the first of its kind that recognizes academic achievement of student veterans in both two- and four-year institutions of higher education.
 Alfred State started its chapter in fall 2015.
 For more information on SALUTE, please see their website.
 For information on the Alfred State chapter specifically, please contact Veterans Advisory Board member Melanie Ryan at email@example.com.

 Veterans Advisory Committee (VAC)

-- Melanie Ryan: Student Disabilities Services Coordinator & co-advisor to SALUTE
+- Melanie Ryan: Office of Accessibility Services & advisor to SALUTE

-- Eric Wilmot: Associate Professor, Automotive Trades, US Veteran
+- Eric Wilmot: Associate professor, Automotive Trades, USAF veteran